 - Improved commerce

-- Tree-lined streets and open spaces provide better habitats (edible plants, nuts, and berries)
+- Tree-lined streets and open spaces provide better animal habitats (edible plants, nuts, and berries)

 - Carbon sequestration